5 August 201913 ways to flavor popcorn without adding calories

 These all have strong flavors, so you don't need much, just toss your popcorn with a pinch or sprinkling of seasoning.
 Happily, none of these will add significant calories or sodium.
 If you are going to add salt, just a shake or two of salt on one serving should be sufficient.
 The USDA sodium listing for salted popcorn is only 100 mg per cup of popcorn.
 That's 1/24th of a teaspoon of salt.

 What about adding fats?
-Fats add calories, and aren’t essential to flavorful popcorn, but they do add nice flavor.
+Fats add calories, and aren't essential to flavorful popcorn.
 When adding fats to popcorn, just be very strict about portions.
 Most popcorn recipes use just 1-2 teaspoons of fat per serving.
-Unfortunately, the shape of popcorn kernels makes it easy for added fats to pool up and hide inside the kernels, tempting you to pour on more fat.
+Unfortunately, the shape of popcorn kernels makes it easy for added fats to pool up and hide inside the kernels, tempting you to pour on more.

 Butter is traditional, but you can have fun experimenting with other fats for different flavors.
 Coconut oil is one option, used in this tasty recipe for Sweet and Spicy Popcorn.
 You can also use nut oils, such as walnut, sesame or almond as well as olive oil, which would blend nicely with grated Parmesan cheese and garlic powder.